ysun98/Contributions/CONTRIBUTING.md

 ## What to Expect

-* A new package is iniitally lavelled as '1. awaiting moderation'.
+* A new package is initially labeled as '1. awaiting moderation'.
   A _Bioconductor_ team member will take a very brief look at your package, to ensure that it is intended for _Bioconductor_.
 Appropriate packages will be re-labelled '2. review in progress'.